-• IAS 1 (Amendment) 'Classification of liabilities as current or non-current' (effective for annual periods beginning on or after 1 January 2023).
+- IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 (Amendments) 'Interest rate benchmark reform Phase 2' (effective for annual periods beginning on or after 1 January 2021).
+The amendments complement those issued in 2019 and focus on the effects on financial statements when a company replaces the old interest rate benchmark with an alternative benchmark rate as a result of the reform.
+More specifically, the amendments relate to how a company will account for changes in the contractual cash flows of financial instruments, how it will account for the change in its hedging relationships and the information it should disclose.
+The amendments have not yet been endorsed by the EU. - IAS 1 (Amendment) 'Classification of liabilities as current or non-current' (effective for annual periods beginning on or after 1 January 2023).
 The amendments are effective for annual reporting periods beginning on or after January 1, 2022 with earlier application permitted.
 The IASB has issued an exposure draft to defer the effective date to 1 January 2023.
 The amendments aim to promote consistency in applying the requirements by helping companies determine whether, in the statement of financial position, debt and other liabilities with an uncertain settlement date should be classified as current or non-current.
 The amendments affect the presentation of liabilities in the statement of financial position and do not change existing requirements around measurement or timing of recognition of any asset, liability, income or expenses, nor the information that entities disclose about those items.
 Also, the amendments clarify the classification requirements for debt which may be settled by the company issuing own equity instruments.
-These Amendments have not yet been endorsed by the EU.
+These amendments have not yet been endorsed by the EU. - IAS 16 (Amendment) 'Property, Plant and Equipment Proceeds before Intended Use' (effective for annual periods beginning on or after 1 January 2022).
+The amendment prohibits an entity from deducting from the cost of an item of PP&E any proceeds received from selling items produced while the entity is preparing the asset for its intended use.
+It also requires entities to separately disclose the amounts of proceeds and costs relating to such items produced that are not an output of the entity's ordinary activities.
+The amendment has not yet been endorsed by the EU. - IAS 37 (Amendment) 'Onerous Contracts Cost of Fulfilling a Contract' (effective for annual periods beginning on or after 1 January 2022).
+The amendment clarifies that 'costs to fulfil a contract' comprise the incremental costs of fulfilling that contract and an allocation of other costs that relate directly to fulfilling contracts.
+The amendment also clarifies that, before a separate provision for an onerous contract is established, an entity recognises any impairment loss that has occurred on assets used in fulfilling the contract, rather than on assets dedicated to that contract.
+The amendment has not yet been endorsed by the EU.

-INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE SIX-MONTH PERIOD ENDED 30 JUNE 2020 (All amounts in Euro thousands unless otherwise stated)
+INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE NINE-MONTH PERIOD ENDED 30 SEPTEMBER 2020 (All amounts in Euro thousands unless otherwise stated)